<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Given the tricky nature of implicit consent, it is considered as a best practice that you obtain express consent from individuals, since in the event of an audit verbal consent cannot be proven.

-Because the definition for ‘organization’ is fairly broad, BC’s OIPC (Office of the Information & Privacy Commissioner) says that “an organization includes:
+Because the definition for ‘organization’ is fairly broad, British Columbia’s OIPC (Office of the Information & Privacy Commissioner) says that “an organization includes:

 • a corporation, including a strata corporation,